- Describe the purpose and procedures of a daily health check.

 - You cannot care for the child while maintaining appropriate care for the other children

-If you think a child meets any of these criteria, it is likely that they should be sent home.
-See the resources in the Learn Activities section of this lesson for a complete list of illnesses that do or do not merit exclusion from child care.
+If you think a child meets any of these criteria, it is likely that he or she should be sent home.
+See the resources in the Learn Activities section below for a complete list of illnesses that do or do not merit exclusion from child care.

 Daily health checks also provide a record of any changes in the child's appearance or behavior, which can be important if you suspect child abuse or neglect.
 This information can also be very useful for families if the child is suspected of having a long-term physical or mental health need.
 Health checks, if conducted sensitively and documented thoroughly, can help you build relationships with children and families.
-This lesson will answer questions many preschool staff members may have about health checks.
+They provide an opportunity for you to spot signs of common infectious diseases, which helps prevent the spread of illness in your program.
+This lesson will answer questions many school-age staff members may have about health checks.

 What Is a Health Check?

 A health check is a quick evaluation of a child's body, mood, and behavior.
-As part of your health check, you should also gather information from families.
+As part of your health check, you can also gather information from families.
 You want to know if there are any health changes that affect the child or family members.
 A simple, "Is everyone feeling alright today?" can start the conversation.
 As you get to know a child well, you will quickly notice any differences from day-to-day.
 The purpose of a health check is to notice any illnesses or health concerns the child might be experiencing.
+School-age children are typically able to communicate any discomfort, pain or symptoms, which is helpful when conducting a health check.
+Be sure to listen to each child, ask them about their evening at home or day at school.

 When Should I Do a Health Check?

-You should do a health check each morning when a child arrives.
-Ideally, health checks should be completed before the parent or guardian leaves the building.
+You should do a health check each time a child or youth arrives in your program (e.g., if children comes to your program before and after school, a quick health check should happen at both time points).
+Ideally, in instances when a family member drops off the child, health checks should be completed before the parent or guardian leaves the building.
 This will give you a chance to talk with the parent or guardian if you suspect the child is ill or if you have questions about any changes in the child's appearance or behavior.
 You should also do a health check any time you notice a change in the child's appearance or behavior.
 You might do a series of health checks across the day if you suspect a child is not feeling well.

 What Does a Health Check Look Like?

-The exact procedure for doing a daily health check may vary.
-Watch this video for more information on how to sensitively and appropriately conduct daily health checks.
+The exact procedures for doing a daily health check may vary.
+Watch this video to see an example of school-age staff members checking a child's health.

 What Should I Look For?

 Your program may provide you with a daily health check form.
-If not, the Apply section of this lesson has two samples that you can adapt for your use.
+If not, the Apply Activities section of this lesson has samples that you can adapt for your own use.
 When doing a health check, be sure to use all your senses.

 - Listen for a cough, wheezing, or a stuffy nose.